Fork (software development)

-In software engineering, a project fork happens when developers take a copy of source code from one software package and start independent development on it, creating a distinct and separate piece of software.
-The term often implies not merely a development branch, but also a split in the developer community; as such, it is a form of schism.
-Grounds for forking are varying user preferences and stagnated or discontinued development of the original software.

-Free and open-source software is that which, by definition, may be forked from the original development team without prior permission, and without violating copyright law.
-However, licensed forks of proprietary software (e.g. Unix) also happen.
+In software development, a fork is a codebase that is created by duplicating an existing codebase and, generally, is subsequently modified independently of the original.
+Software built from a fork initially has identical behavior as software built from the original code, but as the source code is increasingly modified, the resulting software tends to have increasingly different behavior compared to the original.
+A fork is a form of branching, but generally involves storing the forked files separately from the original; not in the repository.
+Reasons for forking a codebase include user preference, stagnated or discontinued development of the original software or a schism in the developer community.
+Forking proprietary software (such as Unix) is prohibited by copyright law without explicit permission, but free and open-source software, by definition, may be forked without permission.

 Etymology

-The word "fork" has been used to mean "to divide in branches, go separate ways" as early as the 14th century.
-In the software environment, the word evokes the fork system call, which causes a running process to split itself into two (almost) identical copies that (typically) diverge to perform different tasks.
+The word fork has been used to mean "to divide in branches, go separate ways" as early as the 14th century.

-In the context of software development, "fork" was used in the sense of creating a revision control "branch" by Eric Allman as early as 1980, in the context of Source Code Control System:
+In the context of software development, fork was used in the sense of creating a revision control branch by Eric Allman as early as 1980, in the context of Source Code Control System:

 The term was in use on Usenet by 1983 for the process of creating a subgroup to move topics of discussion to.

-"Fork" is not known to have been used in the sense of a community schism during the origins of Lucid Emacs (now XEmacs) (1991) or the Berkeley Software Distributions (BSDs) (1993–1994); Russ Nelson used the term "shattering" for this sort of fork in 1993, attributing it to John Gilmore.
-However, "fork" was in use in the present sense by 1995 to describe the XEmacs split, and was an understood usage in the GNU Project by 1996.
+Although fork is not known to have been used in the sense of a community schism during the origins of Lucid Emacs (now XEmacs) (1991) or the Berkeley Software Distributions (BSDs) (1993–1994), Russ Nelson used the term shattering in this sense in 1993 (attributing it to John Gilmore).
+In 1995, fork was used to describe the XEmacs split, and was an understood usage in the GNU Project by 1996.